-At the beginning of the summer I made an impromptu trip up to Montreal to see Chance the Rapper.
+At the beginning of the summer, I made an impromptu trip up to Montreal to see Chance the Rapper.
 Two-thirds of the way through the drive my friend and I saw the sign for Woodstock, NY- as in the famous Woodstock that made history in the sixties- Woodstock.
-I asked my friend if they wanted to stop half jokingly and once we both realized that we were dead serious about stopping, I may or may not have illegally reversed on the highway’s shoulder to make the exit… But let me just say, I am so glad we decided to stop (but also that I didn’t get a ticket).
+I asked my friend if he wanted to stop half jokingly and once we both realized that we were dead serious about stopping, I may or may not have illegally reversed on the highway’s shoulder to make the exit… But let me just say, I am so glad that we decided to stop (and that I also didn’t get a ticket).

-The town is just as charming as you could imagine.
-The quiet streets are intermixed with stores that are extremely hippy granola-y and super trendy.
+The town is just as charming as you can imagine.
+The quiet streets are intermixed with an equally distributed number of stores that are either extremely hippy granola-y, super trendy, or serve delicious food.
 Every cafe we walked by had a great theme and smelled amazing.
 We walked by a bread bakery and cafe that had the prettiest breads and pastries in the window.
 As any good carb-lover would do, I begged my friend to share a loaf with me (I didn’t have to twist too many arms though!).
 We chose an organic peasant loaf.
 It was delicious the crust was chewy and crunchy and the inside was fluffy and moist.
 YUM!

 I’ve made tofu salads countless times before- as it is often touted as an eggless egg salad.
-The idea of it is great for anyone wanting to reduce their consumption of animals and animal products.
+The recipe is great for anyone wanting to reduce their consumption of animals and animal products or anyone with an egg allergy.
 But let me tell ya, this salad was/is next level awesome.
 So as soon as I made it back to the States from Canada, my obsession with dill continued and I had to recreate the salad.
 My rendition of the recipe is below.
 It tastes great on freshly baked or toasted bread with a slice or two of tomato and lettuce, stuffed in fresh tomatoes (as pictured in this post), or just on its own!
 Enjoy!

 Seeing Chance was almost as good as this salad!
 Totally kidding… He was freakin’ awesome live!